csplevuanh/pylenm_extension/README.md

 **Vu Anh Le, Haruko Murakami Wainwright, Hansell Gonzalez-Raymat, Carol Eddy-Dilek**, _Extension of PyLEnM: Machine Learning Algorithms to Assess Site Closure Time Frames for Soil and Groundwater Contamination_.

 ## Acknowledgments
-This project is supported by the Massachusetts Institute of Technology, the Savannah River National Laboratory, and the MIT Summer Research Program.
-Special thanks to Professor Haruko Murakami Wainwright for her guidance and support throughout the project.
+This project is supported by the Massachusetts Institute of Technology, the ALTEMIS Project at the Department of Energy, and the MIT Summer Research Program.

-## Instructions:
-1. Copy and paste the above content into a new `README.md` file in your GitHub repository.
-2. Adjust the repository link (currently `https://github.com/your-username/contaminant-attuation-prediction.git`) and author details as necessary.
-3. Push the changes to your GitHub repository.

-Once uploaded, this markdown file will be rendered properly on GitHub, providing a detailed overview and instructions for your project.